Welcome to Definitely Drawing

 Mana: 3

 Artifacts are the main source of additional mana for this deck.
 As blue has no direct ramping, these cards are all of top priority in order to obtain success.
-I have included nine artifact mana sources, as well as two cards that will double my available blue mana and two resources that will allow me to cast blue spells cheaper.
+Nine artifact mana sources have been included, as well as two cards that will double available blue mana and two resources that will allow casting blue spells cheaper.

 Ramp: 1